simoneSantoni/net-analysis-smm638/snippets/README.md

 + `manipulatingGraphs`, a sub-folder regarding the basics of NetworkX and network data manipulation tasks
-+ `networkMeasures`, a sub-folder regarding the measurement of network density and bridingness with NetworkX
++ `networkMeasures`, a sub-folder regarding the measurement of network density and bridgingness with NetworkX